 The Women’s Fund of Central Ohio is a self-made foundation, which means that we must raise significant funds from our community members every year to support our mission and grow our grantmaking.
 Last year, we held the line for our grant partners, providing them with the operating support they needed even as our own sustainability was challenged.
 Now we need your help to make our 2022 grantmaking possible.
 Please donate today to ensure that we can continue creating social change for women and girls in 2022.

 Are you seeking opportunities to make a difference?
 Grant Readers influence change by sharing their voice.
 They come from different neighborhoods and represent the seven counties we serve in central Ohio.
 They all share the common goal of wanting to transform the lives of women and girls in their own communities.

-We strive to make the grant making process inclusive and transparent, recruiting a diverse group of 150 women, men, and high school girls to review grant applications.
+We strive to make the grant making process inclusive and transparent, recruiting a diverse group of over 200 women, men, and high school students to review grant applications.

 WHAT DO YOU GET OUT OF BEING A GRANT READER?

 After participating in grant reading, Grant Readers have a clear understanding of gender norms, gender lens, social change, and the organizations and programs that are influencing change in the community.
-The women, girls, and men who participate make meaningful connections with others who share a passion for causes that impact women and girls.
+The people who participate make meaningful connections with others who share a passion for causes that impact women and girls.

 WHAT’S YOUR COMMITMENT?

-On night two, convene with a small group of women and girls to discuss the grant applications you reviewed and determine a consensus score for those applications.
+You’ll attend a half-day virtual event during which you will meet with a small group to discuss the grant applications you reviewed and to determine a consensus score for those grant applications.

-After a findings presentation, the Grant Reader recommendations are shared with The Women’s Fund Grants Committee, The Women’s Fund Executive Committee, and ultimately the Board of Directors, for review and approval of funding.
+The Grant Reader group recommendations are shared with The Women’s Fund Grants Committee, The Women’s Fund Executive Committee, and ultimately the Board of Directors, for review and approval of funding.